Sweet Sue, Just You

 "Sweet Sue, Just You" is an American popular song of 1928, composed by Victor Young with lyrics by Will J. Harris.
 Popular versions in 1928 were by Earl Burtnett (vocal by the Biltmore Trio) and by Ben Pollack (vocal by Franklyn Baur).

 It has become a popular jazz standard, with versions recorded by many artists.
 It's also widely popular among jug bands.

+The titular 'Sue' refers to actress and talent agent Sue Carol.